kataw/kataw/test/__snapshot__/parser/statements/block/gen/block_with_invalid_array/x0028a_b_c_x003d_b_x003a_stringx0029.md

 ✖ 'try' expected - start: 3, end: 8
 ✖ Expected a ')' to match the '(' token here - start: 12, end: 14
 ✖ Expected a `;` - start: 21, end: 23
-✖ The parser expected to find a '}' to match the '{' token here - start: 21, end: 23
 ✖ Expected a `;` - start: 30, end: 31

 ```